The European Union at the end: a chronicle

 So far, Romania has been unscathed by the refugee crisis affecting other European countries, acting more as a transit passage for migrants trying to reach Western Europe.

 And why would that be?
 For one, however welcoming they suppose themselves, Romanians are deeply conservative creatures, for centuries orthodox Christians.
 Then, the countries whence so-called "immigrant terrorists" are coming don't have any particular bone to pick with Romanians, despite the latter's continuing sucking off of NATO.
-The people in this geographical region have had about half a millenium of experience in dealing with Muslims; so fancy yourselves multicultural much?
+The people in this geographical region have had about half a millennium of experience in dealing with Muslims; so fancy yourselves multicultural much?

 Pressured by the EU, Romania has recently agreed to receive 2,000 refugees from Greece and Italy.